jenkinsci/acceptance-test-harness/README.markdown

 ### Choosing the JenkinsController
 This test harness has an abstraction called `JenkinsController` that allows you to use different logic for starting/stopping Jenkins.
-We use this to reuse the same set of tests for testing stand-alone `jenkins.war` to testing packages.
+We use this to so that the same set of tests can be run against many different ways of launching Jenkins, such as `java -jar jenkins.war`, Jenkins on JBoss, Jenkins via debian package, etc.

 See [the source code](tree/master/lib/controller/) for the list of available controllers.
 If you see a line like `register :remote_sysv`, that means the ID of that controller is `remote_sysv`.